helenwang11/getting-and-cleaning-data/codebook.md

    f -> frequency
    change the "-" to "_"
    remove the parentheses
-9. write out "tidy": "tidy.txt"
-10. summarize total data tidy data set with the average of each variable for each activity and each subject: dataframe "tidy_mean"
+9. summarize tidy data set with the average of each variable for each activity and each subject: dataframe "tidy_mean"
-11. write out "tidy_mean": "tidy_mean.txt"
+10. write out "tidy_mean": "tidy_mean.txt"

-The new variable names in the tidy data are:
+The new variable names in the tidy_mean data are:

 subject
 activity